isomerpages/moe-necrg/_ne-related-lj-for-educators/National Environment Agency/Learning Journey to Semakau Landfill and Incineration Plants.md

 **Semakau Landfill**, the only landfill that habours human produced waste, has its lifespan shortened every minute from the current rate of waste generation.
-In this guided tour, visitors will understand the importance of waste minimisation, and how they could play a role in achieving a sustainable living environment in Singapore.
+In this guided tour, visitors will understand the importance of waste minimisation, and how they could play a role in achieving a sustainable living environment in Singapore. **Note: Semakau Landfill is closed until further notice.**

 **Incineration Plants:**
 Tonnes of wastes are transported and incinerated at Incineration Plants daily.
 It is important for